iampedrolopez/Crypto_Tracker/readme.md

 The aim of this project is create panel data from 20 cryptocurrencies to analyze and create further predictive models of price movements.
 The information is retrieved from www.coinmarketcap.com a listing with updated financial data from all the cryptocurrencies in the world.

+## To read the report please download cc_report.zip

 ## Getting Started